NEWS: Are Mortgage Rates Going Down? [September 2024]

-The Bank of England base rate has been reduced to 5% after being held at 5.25% for a year.
+The Bank of England base rate has been held at 4.75%.
 What's next for our mortgages?

 Elevated living costs have caused a housing slump across many regions in the UK, but the property market is showing signs of slow recovery.
 Individuals are still buying despite high costs after holding off throughout 2023, and this movement is expected to grow following Labour's landslide win in the general election.